ruslanlap/CommunityPowerToysRunPlugin-QuickNotes/README.md

 - ⏱️ **Timestamp Recording** - Each note is saved with a timestamp for easy reference
 - 🔔 **Notification System** - Get confirmation when notes are saved, edited, or deleted
 - 🔗 **URL Detection** - Automatically detects and allows opening URLs in notes
-- ✨ **Text Formatting** - Format notes with Markdown-style syntax for bold, italic, and highlights
+- ✨ **Full Markdown Support** - Complete markdown formatting with headers, code blocks, lists, and more
+- 📝 **Multi-Line Notes** - Rich editor with live preview for longer, structured notes
 - 🏷️ **Customizable Tag Style** - Toggle between bold or italic formatting for tags
 - 💡 **Command Auto-suggestions** - Get real-time command suggestions as you type use Tab key it's easy